Introduction

 Resources

 The project requires various resources to complete the tasks.
 The resources include surveyors, engineers, regulatory support, heavy machinery, pavement and related machinery, drainage material and equipment, painters, traffic signs, road markers, inspectors, and quality control support.
-The resources are allocated to specific tasks based on their expertise and availability.
+The resources are allocated to specific tasks based on their need and availability.

 roadway_resources <- data.frame(